 TIP: When in Rome try to budget your money.
-Ask the SLA(Student Life Assistant)s for advice on how to experience "Rome on a Budget" and cheap ways to travel.
+Ask the Student Life team for advice on how to experience "Rome on a Budget" and cheap ways to travel.

 Tuition and Fees at the Rome Center cost less than a semester in Chicago!

-As a Loyola Chicago student, studying at the JFRC is affordable because you can apply ALL of your federal (non-work study), state, and Loyola aid with you for the semester!
+As a Loyola Chicago student, studying at the JFRC is affordable because you can apply your federal (non-work study), state, and Loyola aid to your Rome Center semester fees!

 Financial Aid Advising

-If you have questions, please contact the Office of Student Financial Assistance to determine what type of financial aid will transfer to your study abroad program. e-mail: email@example.com
+If you have questions, please email the Office of Student Financial Assistance to determine what type of financial aid will transfer to your study abroad program: abroadfinaid@LUC.edu

 All Visiting students should consult your home study abroad advisor to confirm the costs of the JFRC and what aid may apply.
 You should also speak with your Financial Aid office for assistance on what type of aid is available to you for study abroad.
 Visiting students also have the opportunity to apply for JFRC specific scholarships.